atefhares/Udacity_DevOps_Nanodegree_Capstone_Project/README.md

 ## What is built here:
 - Using Jenkins to create and manage a pipeline through the provided JenkinsFile
 - Using Docker to create an image of the app and push it to dockerhub
-- Using AWS CloudFormation & Ansible to setup the production env.
+- Using AWS CloudFormation to setup the production env.
 - Deploying the app.

   The pipeline has these main stages: